Faster Verified Explanations for Neural Networks: Experimental Evaluation

 \subsection{Scalable Explanations}

 We here evaluate the scalability improvements associated to the definition of verifier-optimal robust explanations, presented in Section~\ref{sec:v-optimal-x}.
 Specifically, we use \textsc{FaVeX} and a fixed traversal order (\textsc{$\alpha$-FaVeX} for CIFAR-10 and \textsc{FaVeX-IBP} for MNIST) to compute both (standard) robust explanations and \texttt{OVAL}-optimal robust explanations, using a per-query timeout of $60$ seconds on \texttt{CNN-3} and \texttt{CNN-7}.
-In order to allow for a comparison on the number of found counterfactuals, we report $|\mathcal{C}_{\mathbf{x}}|$ and $|\mathcal{U}_{\mathbf{x}}|$ separately for standard robust explanations, instead of only reporting $|\mathcal{E}_{\mathbf{x}}|$ with $\mathcal{E}_{\mathbf{x}} := \mathcal{C}_{\mathbf{x}} \cup \mathcal{U}_{\mathbf{x}}$ as per the original definition~\cite{Wu23} (cf. Definitions~\ref{def:robust-x} and~\ref{def:optimal-x}).
-Tables~\ref{table:definition-cnn3}~and~\ref{table:definition-cnn7} show standard robust explanations are extremely expensive to compute, ranging from roughly $45$ minutes per image on MNIST for \texttt{CNN-3}, to above $7$ hours per image on CIFAR-10 for \texttt{CNN-7}.
-Note that, despite this computational effort, no counterexamples can be found.
+Tables~\ref{table:definition-cnn3}-\ref{table:definition-cnn7} and Figure~\ref{fig:definition} show that \texttt{OVAL}-optimal robust explanations are marginally (less than $3\%$) larger than standard robust explanations.
+On the other hand, standard robust explanations are extremely expensive to compute, ranging from roughly $45$ minutes per image on MNIST for \texttt{CNN-3}, to above $7$ hours per image on CIFAR-10 for \texttt{CNN-7}.
+Note that, despite this computational effort, no counterexamples can be found (cf. end of Section~\ref{sec:verix}).
 On the other hand, \texttt{OVAL}-optimal robust explanations are significantly faster to compute, and result in a significant number of counterfactuals, clearly showing the superior scalability of the proposed definition.